astravant/digital-garden-jekyll/_notes/Quotes.md

 > Life is a succession of lessons which must be lived to be understood.

 > “People do not seem to realize that their opinion of the world is also a confession of character.”
-Your judgment, opinions, and words say more about you than the person or thing you are talking about.
+Your judgment, opinions, and words say a lot about you.

 > A man is great not because he hasn't failed; a man is great because failure hasn't stopped him. - Confucius